anvaka/ngraph.slpa/README.md

 Graph community detection algorithm.
 This work is based on ["Towards Linear Time Overlapping Community Detection in Social Networks"](http://arxiv.org/pdf/1202.2465v1.pdf) paper from Jierui Xie and Boleslaw K. Szymanski.
-The paper describes an algorithm which finds overlapping communities within random graph.

-This project is part of [`ngraph`](https://github.com/anvaka/ngraph) family
+This project is part of [`ngraph`](https://github.com/anvaka/ngraph) family.

 # usage